Coherence for logicians: An elementary dictionary of category theory

 \section{An elementary dictionary of category theory}

-This section is optional.
-It contains some elementary categorial notions having their proof-theoretical counterparts in the preceding text.
+This section contains some elementary categorial notions having their proof-theo\-retical counterparts in the preceding text.
 We will not go into complete details.
 Except for the notion of cobordism, for which we suggest to consult \cite[Section~1.2]{K03}, the other features could be found in \cite{ML98}.
 The notions are listed alphabetically, and not in the order of appearance in our text.
 Every notion has its reference to the corresponding part covered before.

 \textbf{Adjunctions.} Given two categories $\mathcal{C}$ and $\mathcal{D}$, an \emph{adjunction} is given by two functors, $F\!:\mathcal{C}\str \mathcal{D}$ and $G\!:\mathcal{D}\str \mathcal{C}$, and two natural transformations, the \emph{unit} $\eta\colon\mj_\mathcal{C}\strt GF$ and the \emph{counit} $\varepsilon\colon FG\strt \mj_\mathcal{D}$, such that for every $C\in O_\mathcal{C}$ and every $D\in O_\mathcal{D}$